Shivakashyap16/Saumya-Chatbot/README.md

 - You can get api key from [here](https://aistudio.google.com/app/apikey)

-4. Open index.html in a web browser to access the chatbot interface.
+4. Run index.html using live-server to access the chatbot interface.

 # 🖼️ Chat Interface